 Kids’ Bible classes

-As the sermon time begins during the worship & teaching service, the children in grades 3 & below may be dismissed for a children’s Bible lesson with some of our background checked, skilled, & trained children’s teachers.
+As the sermon time begins, the children in grades 3 & below may be dismissed to two different classes for a children’s Bible lesson with some of our background checked, skilled, & trained children’s teachers.
 If you’d rather keep your children with you during the sermon time, you’re more than welcome to do so.
-We do encourage families with children of this age to take advantage of this opportunity, though.
-Parents are more able to listen to the preaching of the Word without distraction, which helps them become better parents, and children get to learn and experience God’s Word taught and geared to their age level.
+We do encourage families with children of this age to take advantage of the opportunity to listen to the preaching of the Word without distraction as their children learn from and experience God’s Word taught and geared to their age level.

 For more information regarding our philosophy behind our Sunday gatherings, check out what we believe.